dustinrue/MedalDetector/README.md

 =============

-MedalDetector detects medals earned in Halo: The Master Chief Collection Xbox GameDVR clip.
+MedalDetector detects medals earned in Halo: The Master Chief Collection Xbox GameDVR clips.
 Combined with GameDVR2Local, MedalDetector allows you to assign Finder tags to downloaded videos based on what medals were earned in the clip

 Requirements